Military career of George Washington: Saratoga campaign

-Meanwhile, Burgoyne, out of reach from help from Howe, was trapped and forced to surrender his entire army on October 17, ten days after the Battle of Bemis Heights.
+Unable to communicate with Howe, Burgoyne was left trapped, On October 17, ten days after the Battle of Bemis Heights, he was forced to surrender his entire army.
 The victory made a hero of General Gates, who received the adulation of Congress.
 While this was taking place Washington presided from a distance over the loss of control of the Delaware River to the British, and marched his army to its winter quarters at Valley Forge in December.
 Washington chose Valley Forge, over recommendations that he camp either closer or further from Philadelphia, because it was close enough to monitor British army movements, and protected rich farmlands to the west from the enemy's foraging expeditions.

 Valley Forge

 Washington's army stayed at Valley Forge for the next six months.
 Over the winter, approximately 2,500–3,000 out of 11,000 men died (although estimates vary) from disease and exposure.
 The army's difficulties were exacerbated by a number of factors, including a quartermaster's department that had been badly mismanaged by one of Washington's political opponents, Thomas Mifflin, and the preference of farmers and merchants to sell their goods to the British, who paid in sterling silver currency instead of the nearly worthless Continental paper currency.
 Profiteers also sought to benefit at the army's expense, charging it 1,000 times what they charged civilians for the same goods.
 Congress authorized Washington to seize supplies needed for the army, but he was reluctant to use such authority, since it smacked of the tyranny the war was supposedly being fought over.

 During the winter he introduced a full-scale training program supervised by Baron von Steuben, a veteran of the Prussian general staff.
 Despite the hardships the army suffered, this program was a remarkable success, and Washington's army emerged in the spring of 1778 a much more disciplined force.

 Washington himself had to face discontent at his leadership from a variety of sources.
 His loss of Philadelphia prompted some members of Congress to discuss removing him from command.
 They were prodded along by Washington's detractors in the military, who included Generals Gates, Mifflin, and Conway.
 Gates in particular was viewed by Conway and Congressmen Benjamin Rush and Richard Henry Lee as a desirable replacement for Washington.
 Although there is no evidence of a formal conspiracy, the episode is known as the Conway Cabal because the scale of the discontent within the army was exposed by a critical letter from Conway to Gates, some of whose contents were relayed to Washington.
 Washington exposed the criticisms to Congress, and his supporters, within Congress and the army, rallied to support him.
 Gates eventually apologized for his role in the affair, and Conway resigned.
 Washington's position and authority were not seriously challenged again.
 Biographer Ron Chernow points out that Washington's handling of the episode demonstrated that he was "a consummate political infighter" who maintained his temper and dignity while his opponents schemed.